bitnami/containers/bitnami/acmesolver/README.md

 ## What is ACME Solver?

-> ACME Solver is a part of the Cert Manager project.
+> ACME Solver is a part of the cert-manager project.
 It will ensure certificates are valid and up to date periodically, and attempt to renew certificates at an appropriate time before expiry.
 > Cert-manager is a Kubernetes add-on to automate the management and issuance of TLS certificates from various issuing sources.

 [Overview of ACME Solver](https://github.com/jetstack/cert-manager)